transducer/zenroom-cljs-demo/blogpost.md

 yarn add react@16.13.0 react-dom@16.13.0 create-react-class
 ```

-And now let's also add Zenroom and [the dependencies used by Zenroom](https://github.com/DECODEproject/Zenroom/blob/master/bindings/javascript/package.json#L49) so that shadow-cljs work without complaints:
+And now let's also add Zenroom and [the dependencies used by Zenroom](https://github.com/DECODEproject/Zenroom/blob/master/bindings/javascript/package.json#L49) so that shadow-cljs works without complaints:

 ```sh
 # npm